I explore how people come together to build, contest, and transform the social, civic, and technological worlds they inhabit.

-I approach this work in multiple ways.
+I do this in multiple ways.
 I conduct research; both scholarly work that advances ideas and debates in academia, and applied studies that inform practice and policy.
 I teach in formal and informal settings, and I design and facilitate workshops and seminars.
 I also collaborate with partners to build practical interventions, such as digital maps for community-based organizations or scenarios for government and industry practitioners.

-I'm fascinated by "alternatives": how people develop unconventional ways of living together.
-These alternatives can take many forms, from community land trusts to mutual aid networks to data commons.
-I study how these alternatives are designed, maintained, and contested.
-What matters to me is how these alternatives expand the repertoire of what feels possible in public life.
+I'm fascinated by "alternatives" and “adjacencies”: how people develop unconventional ways of living together.
+These can take many forms, from community land trusts to mutual aid networks to data commons to worker cooperatives.
+What matters to me is how these alternatives and adjacencies expand our repertoires of what feels possible.

 For a bit more formal bio (but not too formal)…